 2RMS-rescaled logits: 1.807 1.807Kim et al. use Peri-LN for normalization placed both before and after each sublayer, and report more balanced variance growth and steadier gradients than their compared layouts in experiments up to 3.2B parameters.[12]
 Gemma 2's technical report states that it applies RMSNorm to both the input and output of each transformer sublayer; this matches an input-and-output normalization layout, although that report uses no Peri-LN label.[10]

 A practical way to internalize the difference is to write one block that can switch between Post-LN and Pre-LN.
-Below is a minimal PyTorch module.
-Run it, initialize stacks of each type, and compare the gradient norms across blocks at initialization.
+The minimal PyTorch module below lets you initialize stacks of each type and compare the gradient norms across blocks at initialization.

 1import torch